 Physical Therapist Career Outlook

-The U.S. Bureau of Labor Statistics reported that physical therapist positions were projected to grow 36% from 2012-2022, which was much faster than other occupations.
-Career prospects should be best for physical therapists who worked with the elderly and were situated in rural areas.
-These professionals made a mean yearly salary of $82,180 in May 2013.
+The U.S. Bureau of Labor Statistics reported that physical therapist positions were projected to grow 22% from 2018-2028, which was much faster than average for all occupations.
+Career prospects should be best for physical therapists who work with the elderly and are situated in rural areas.
+These professionals made a median yearly salary of $87,930 in May 2018.

 Graduation from a doctoral program in physical therapy can qualify you to sit for the National Physical Therapy Examination administered by the Federation of State Boards of Physical Therapy, the passing of which is required by all states as a condition of licensure.
 Completing a residency program or accumulating experience can lead to one of eight specialization certifications, which is renewable every ten years.
 The occupation opportunities for physical therapists are projected to increase at a much faster rate than the national average for all occupations.